-“Counsel are given wide latitude in the use of demonstrative aids at trial to assist the jury in understanding the issues they must decide.”
+“Counsel is given wide latitude in the use of demonstrative aids at trial to assist the jury in understanding the issues they must decide.”
 Tench v.
 Galaxy Appliance & Furniture Sales, Inc., 255 Ga.
 App.
 829, 567 S.E.2d 53 (2002)(holding that it was not an abuse of discretion to allow the use of a chart that was not later admitted into evidence as demonstrative evidence during opening).
 “In the trial of any civil action, counsel for either party shall be permitted to use a blackboard and models or similar devices in connection with his argument to the jury for the purpose of illustrating his contentions with respect to the issues which are to be decided by the jury, provided that counsel shall not in writing present any argument that could not properly be made orally.”
 Id.; See also, Miller v.
 Hometown Propane Gas, Inc., 86 Ark.App.
 189, 197-98, 167 S.W.3d 172, 178 (2004)(holding that it was not an abuse of discretion to permit counsel to “flick” a Bic cigarette lighter in opening statement as a demonstrative aid).

 F. PowerPoint and other multimedia presentations.